|Tamoxifen Citrate or Letrozole With or Without Bevacizumab in Treating Women With Stage III or Stage IV Breast Cancer

 V. To compare toxicity levels of bevacizumab in both the letrozole-treated patients and in the tamoxifen-treated patients.

-ARM I: Patients receive oral endocrine therapy* (tamoxifen citrate or letrozole) once daily on days 1-21 and bevacizumab IV on day 1.
+ARM I: Patients receive endocrine therapy* (tamoxifen citrate or letrozole) orally (PO) once daily (QD) on days 1-21 and bevacizumab intravenously (IV) over 30-90 minutes on day 1.
 Treatment repeats every 21 days in the absence of disease progression or unacceptable toxicity.

-ARM II: Patients receive oral endocrine therapy* (tamoxifen citrate or letrozole) once daily on days 1-21.
+ARM II: Patients receive endocrine therapy* (tamoxifen citrate or letrozole) PO QD on days 1-21.
 Treatment repeats every 21 days in the absence of disease progression or unacceptable toxicity.

 After completion of study therapy, patients are followed up every 6 months for the first 2 years and then annually for up to 3 years.